 Today, I want to show you how to line a drawer with felt.
-This project can be a bit intimidating but it’s actually so easy to create a luxuriously lined drawer to upgrade your closet or furniture project!
+This project can seem intimidating but it’s actually so easy to create a luxuriously lined drawer to upgrade your closet or furniture project!

 I’ll be demonstrating this method with a medium-sized drawer that I picked up second-hand just for this project.

 Before attempting to line this drawer, I tried researching for other tutorials online and the closest I came was a furniture-maker on Reddit who swore lining drawers with felt was a tedious, frustrating project that was nearly impossible to finish well!
 I’m not sure what methods he used, but I gave it a try and- from my first attempt- it was EASY!
-I suspect the “trick” to making felt-lining a drawer a quick and easy project hinges on two hacks, described below:
+I suspect the “trick” to lining a box with felt hinges on two hacks, described below:

 What You’ll Need to Line a Drawer with Felt: